Mula ko Achar is a Nepali fermented pickle made with radish, mustard oil, and spices. It makes a great condiment with your meals.

 - 1 bowl

-- 1 large daikon radish, rinsed, peeled and cut into pieces like fries
+- 1 large daikon radish, rinsed, peeled and cut into batons (like fries)

 - 1 teaspoon turmeric powder

 - ¼ cup mustard oil (may substitute canola oil)

 - 2 teaspoon mustard powder